tonioloewald/xinjs/docs/web-components.md

 `content` is, in essence, a template for the internals of the element.
 By default it's a single `<slot>` element.
 If you explicitly want an element with no content you can set your subclass's content to `null` or omit any `<slot>` from its template.

+By setting content to be a function that returns elements instead of a collection of elements you can take customize elements based on the component's properties.
+In particular, you can use `onXxxx` syntax sugar to bind events.

+(Note that you cannot bind to xin paths reliably if your component uses a `shadowDOM` because `xin` cannot "see" elements there.
+As a general rule, you need to take care of anything in the `shadowDOM` yourself.)

 If you'd like to see a more complex example along the same lines, look at [labeled-input.ts](../demo/components/labeled-input.ts).